girder/slicer_package_manager/docs/user_guide.rst

 The server side is built in Python under the open source `Apache License, version  2.0 <http://www.apache.org/licenses/LICENSE-2.0.html>`_.

-How to use the Slicer Extension Manager?
+How to use the Slicer Package Manager?
 ----------------------------------------

-There are 3 different ways to use the Slicer Extension Manager:
+There are 3 different ways to use the Slicer Package Manager:

 * By using the User Interface (Work In Progress):